-I’m married to Paul a very understanding husband, a busy mum of Amy & Callum and work full time as an occupational therapist – it’s a juggling act but guiding fits in to all my spare time and at times in place of sleep!
-Monday nights are strictly tappers nights for me at my tap dancing class.
+I’m married to Paul a very understanding husband, a busy mum of Amy & Callum and work full time managing a team of integrated health professionals – it’s a juggling act but guiding fits in to all my spare time and at times in place of sleep!

 As your county commissioner I am here to help and assist with anything I can, if you need to get in touch just drop me an email.